carpentries-incubator/genome-mining/_episodes/02-antismash.md

 Second, run the antiSMASH command shown earlier in this lesson on the data `.gbk` or `.fasta` files.
-The command can be executed on one single files, all the files contained within a folder and on specific list of files, we showed you how you can perform these different cases:
+The command can be executed either in one single file, all the files contained within a folder or in a specific list of files.
+Here we show how it can be performed in these three different cases:

 ### Running antiSMASH in a single file
-Let's choose the annotated file ´agalactiae_A909_prokka.gbk´ file
+Choose the annotated file ´agalactiae_A909_prokka.gbk´
 ~~~
 $ mkdir -p ~/gm_workshop/results/antismash
 $ cd ~/gm_workshop/results/antismash